La Roche-sur-Yon: Administration

-La Roche-sur-Yon is the chief town of the Arrondissement of La Roche-sur-Yon, which covers 11 cantons, 92 communes, and has a population of 230,386 (1999 census).

-La-Roche-sur-Yon is chief town of two cantons, Canton of La Roche-sur-Yon-1 and Canton of La Roche-sur-Yon-2.
+La Roche-sur-Yon is the seat and main city of the intercommunality La Roche-sur-Yon Agglomération, which contains 13 communes.
+It is the seat (prefecture) of the Arrondissement of La Roche-sur-Yon, which covers 78 communes, and has a population of 308,745 (2023).
+It is also the seat of two cantons, Canton of La Roche-sur-Yon-1 and Canton of La Roche-sur-Yon-2.